Theodotos inscription: Translation

-Theodotos son of Vettenus, priest and head of the synagogue (archisynágōgos), son of a head of the synagogue, and grandson of a head of the synagogue, built the synagogue for the reading of the law and for the teaching of the commandments, as well as the guest room, the chambers, and the water fittings as an inn for those in need from abroad, the synagogue which his fathers founded with the elders and Simonides.
+Theodotos son of Vettenos, priest and archisynágōgos, son of an archisynágōgos, grandson of an archisynágōgos, built the synagogue for the reading of the Law and the teaching of the commandments, as well as the guest-house and the (other) rooms and water installations(?) for the lodging of those who are in need of it from abroad, which (=the synagogue) his forefathers, the elders and Simonides founded.